 For NJC courses:

 To seek an ESP to attend an NJC course, simply find the course you wish to attend on the NJC website: www.judges.org/courses, and click “register.”
 During the registration process, the website will ask whether you need a scholarship to attend.
 Simply follow the online instructions to request tuition assistance.
-If you have any questions about this process, you may contact NJC Scholarship Coordinator Rebecca Bluemer, at email@example.com or 800-255-8343.
+If you have any questions about this process, you may contact NJC Scholarship Coordinator Brenda Pardini, at firstname.lastname@example.org or 800-255-8343.
 The NJC reserves the right to apply additional selection criteria.

 For ICM courses:

 To seek an ESP to participate in the ICM Fellows Program, submit a completed application to ICM Education Program Manager Amy McDowell, at email@example.com.
 If you have any questions about this process, you may contact her at 757-259-1552 or via email.